 - How do you charge?
 Of course, I don’t need to tell you to inquire about fees but there are many options available, including hourly, by the project, or bulk rates.
 There may be a minimum number of hours required per booking, too, so ask about that.

-Remember that professional organizers are not housekeepers, therapists, decorators, or nurses unless they specifically tell you that their credentials include these jobs.
-According to NAPO, a professional organizer:
+Remember that professional organizers and productivity consultants are not housekeepers, therapists, decorators, or nurses unless they specifically tell you that their credentials include these jobs.

-If you have ADHD or any other type of chronic organizing challenge, the National Study Group on Chronic Disorganization is the place to find a qualified organizer.
+If you have ADHD or any other type of chronic organizing challenge, the Institute for Challenging Disorganization is the place to find a qualified organizer.